Battle of the Ialomița: The battle between John Hunyadi and Mezid Bey

-The Sultan was upset by the defeat of Ishak Bey and ordered a massive raid against Hungary.
+The sultan was upset by the defeat of Ishak Bey and ordered a massive invasion against Hungary in the next sprint.
 The Hungarian court was informed about the planned Ottoman invasion of March in 1442.
 Hunyadi had the responsibility for the defense of the southern frontiers.
-Hunyadi co-voivode Nicholas Újlaki was in Pozsony (now Bratislava, Slovakia).
+The Ottomans were always well informed about the internal situation of Hungary.
+Hunyadi's co-voivode, Nicholas Újlaki, was in Pozsony (now Bratislava, Slovakia) with the Hungarian king, who was conducting major military operations in north-western Hungary with most of the available armed forces.
 Before the anticipated Ottoman attack, Hunyadi mobilized the forces of the entire southeastern defensive section.
-The Ottoman raid was set to take place in the early spring of 1442 with 16,000 akinji cavalry raiders under the command of the experienced marcher lord Mezid Bey.
+The Ottoman offensive was more than a plundering raid, simultaneous attacks were launched against Transylvania and Slavonia, and the forces were prepared for siege operations as well.
+The invading army marched as an undivided force for as long as possible to prevent the Hungarian forces from concentrating their troops.
+The army that advanced toward Slavonia was subsequently divided again.
+One detachment carried out a diversionary raid in the region between the Sava and Drava rivers, while the other accomplished the principal strategic objective of the campaign, the capture of Srebrenik Castle in northern Bosnia.
+The Transylvanian invasion took place in early spring 1442 and involved 16,000 akinji cavalry raiders under the command of the experienced marcher lord Mezid Bey.
 The forces of Mezid Bey pillaged southern and central Transylvania in March 1442.
 They defeated the army of John Hunyadi and Bishop György Lépes in a battle on 18 March.
 But the Ottoman army was ultimately defeated by John Hunyadi in a decisive battle on 22 March at the Iron Gate Pass (Vaskapu in Hungarian) in southwestern Transylvania.
 The Ottoman losses were heavy, Hunyadi recovered the stolen loot.
 The Marcher Lord of Nicopolis, Mezid Bey died, along with his son and the majority of his men.
 According to older historiography, John Hunyadi defeated Mezid Bey and the raiding Ottoman army at Szeben (now Sibiu, Romania) in the south part of the Kingdom of Hungary in Transylvania.

 Hunyadi was encamped with his troops around Temesvár (now Timișoara, Romania), prepared to intervene wherever his presence might be required.
 His late arrival in Transylvania, and the consequent defeat of the local army, which resulted in the death of the Bishop of Transylvania, was explained by the fact that the Ottomans had also launched an attack on Slavonia, compelling Hunyadi to wait until the second Ottoman army had moved westward.